Play by Ear

 for Pleasure and Technique

+Fast forward to my mid-40s, I can reproduce simple pop and other songs by ear after one or two hearings, which feels like a dream come true.
 I can internalise complex songs, medleys and Intermediate-level classical pieces in a couple of sittings and perform them assuredly.

-Above all, my playing coordination feels direct, flowing and relatively easy.
+My playing coordination feels direct, flowing and relatively easy.
 If I can do it, anyone can!

 This course is for: